A quick travel guide to Thailand island hopping on a budget!

 Ang Thong National Marine Park is full of diverse natural scenery, including coral reefs, limestone cliffs, natural caves, palm-fringed islands, lagoons and lakes, and more.

 As this is a government-protected area, you can only visit by booking a tour.
 You are not allowed to visit on your own.
 This helps keep the natural reserve regulated and safe from too many tourists.

-The tour we did included kayaking through sea caves, climbing to visit an emerald lake, swimming and snorkeling, an ambitious hike to the island viewpoint that left me sweating uncontrollably, and all transportation and food.
+The tour we did left from Koh Samui and included kayaking through sea caves, climbing to visit an emerald lake, swimming and snorkeling, an ambitious hike to the island viewpoint that left me sweating uncontrollably, and all transportation and food.